ZzzOctopus/scASGC/README.md

 Input: data.csv( Rows represent cells, columns represent genes ), n_clusters( the number of cluster ), true_labels.csv

-Output: pre_labels, NMI, ARI, homogeneity and completeness.
+Output: pre_labels, NMI and ARI

 ## pca+kmeans.py
 This is the code for the comparison method pca+kmeans.